 Tribal Immersion in Chiang Dao

 In the coming two days of our Chiang Mai Educational Tour, we will spend time in the countryside.
 You will learn about the history, language, traditions, and lifestyle of the hill tribes of North Thailand.
 We will depart from Chiang Mai at 0800 by local truck and drive to Chiang Dao district.
 We will first briefly visit the Lisu and Akha people who also live in this district.
 After a short explanation and demonstration of traditional dress, we will start our hike at the Dara-ang village Pang Daeng Nai.
 This village has a royal project office that we will visit.
 King Bhumibol Adulyadej, Rama IX, has initiated these projects in improving the lives of the tribal people.

 Hike to Mae Chon village

 Then we will walk from Pang Daeng Nai to another Dara-ang village, Mae Chon.
 This hike takes between one and one-and-a-half hours.
-After our arrival, there are several activities such as traditional weaving, helping to prepare dinner and pounding rice.
-The village shaman welcomes us with a ceremony.
-After dinner, there will be language lessons, fun games and cultural exchange with young people from the village.
+After our arrival, you will engage in several activities such as traditional weaving, helping to prepare dinner, and pounding rice.
+The village shaman will welcome us with a short ceremony.
+After dinner, there will be language lessons, fun games, and cultural exchange with young people from the village.
 We will also discuss the pros and cons of hill tribe trekking.

 Day 4: Mae Chon – Huay Pong – Chiang Mai

 After breakfast, we will meet with local people in a question-and-answer session.
 The people in this village are farmers.
 After this meeting, we will go into the field where we will work for an hour.
-The activity depends on the season, but it could be tree planting, corn planting or corn harvesting.
-After a visit the local church and Buddhist temple, we will walk for an hour to Huay Pong, a village where Dara-ang and Red Lahu people are living together.
-At the house of Lung Keng, we have lunch after which we will take half an hour to evaluate the trip.
+This agricultural activity depends on the season, but it could be rice planting, corn planting, or corn harvesting.
+After a visit to the local church and Buddhist temple, we will walk for an hour to Huay Pong, a village where Dara-ang and Red Lahu people live together.
+At the house of Lung Keng, we have lunch, after which we will take half an hour to evaluate the trip.

-Finally, we will visit a blacksmith workshop and a fascinating Lahu spirit temple.
-Then it is time to drive back to Chiang Mai where we will drop you off at the Eco Resort Chiang Mai.
+Finally, we will visit a traditional blacksmith workshop and a fascinating Lahu spirit temple.
+Then it is time to drive back to Chiang Mai, where we will drop you off at the Eco Resort Chiang Mai.
 Last overnight at the Eco Resort.